Synthesized-Infinity/Whatsapp-Botto-Xre/Self-Hosting.md

 }
 ```
 `name` The name of the Bot <br>
+`gender` The Gender of the bot.
+Can be "male" or "female"
 `prefix` The Prefix of the Bot <br>
 `cron` Cron schedule for clearing all chats (Default: `"0 */6 * * *"`.
 Every 6 Hours). change this field to `null` if you don't want to schedule.
 [Learn More](https://www.npmjs.com/package/node-cron) <br>
 `admins (optional but recomended)` The [JIDs](https://adiwajshing.github.io/Baileys/interfaces/wauser.html#jid) of the users who you want to the Admins/Mods for the bot <br>